QuentinRa/blog.quentinra.dev/info/sql/index.md

-SELECT name FROM customer c ORDER BY name ASC; -- Henry, Luna SELECT name FROM customer c ORDER BY name DESC; -- Luna, Henry SELECT name FROM customer c ORDER BY id DESC; -- Henry (2), Luna (1)
+SELECT name FROM customer c ORDER BY name ASC; -- Henry, Luna SELECT name FROM customer c ORDER BY name DESC; -- Luna, Henry SELECT name FROM customer c ORDER BY id DESC; -- Henry (2), Luna (1) -- THIS IS QUITE USEFUL when you selected a function (ex: AVG) -- and you want to order your results using this function results SELECT name FROM customer c ORDER BY 1 DESC; -- 1 = name = 1 rst param
 ```
 </details>